Provides files to download data as it existed for this dataset on previous dates.

-The provisional number of deaths registered in England and Wales in May 2018 was 42,790; this represents a decrease of 3,673 deaths in comparison with the previous month and a decrease of 1,463 deaths in comparison with the same month in 2017.
+The provisional number of deaths registered in England and Wales in July 2018 was 40,726; this represents an increase of 958 deaths in comparison with the previous month and an increase of 2,301 deaths in comparison with the same month in 2017.

 Moveable public holidays and the number of weekends, when register offices are closed, affect the number of registrations made in the published months and in the corresponding months in previous years.